jamesmrollins/mtl/blue/session01/s01_facilitator/mtl_session01_say.md

 + Think about your Personal Vision for your team:

   a.
 What is team communication like?
-Thiz iz a schpelling chek.
   b.
 How do team members relate to one another?
   c.
 How is VA data used?
   d.
 How are decisions, plans and changes made?